-We personally store a variety of vinegars.
-White distilled vinegar for cleaning and bottling, rice vinegar for my favorite recipes, and apple cider vinegar medicinal uses.
+We personally store a variety of vinegar.
+White distilled vinegar for cleaning and bottling, rice vinegar for my favorite recipes, and apple cider vinegar for medicinal uses.

 I store 4 gallons of vinegar for household cleaning.
 For cooking, bottling, and medicinal storage, I store about 2 gallons per person per year.

 Vitamin C is essential to life and health.
 It tends to be missing from a survival food supply because it is sensitive to heat, and is available mostly from fresh fruits and vegetables.
 The very best way to get vitamin C is from fresh food.
 However, L-Ascorbic Acid Powder may be your best option in a survival situation.

 Vitamin C supplementation is highly recommended during situations of high stress, and to help fight off illnesses.
 Vitamin C is a vital nutrient that enables your body to heal.

 Ascorbic acid is also used in food preservation.
 Dipping fruit in an ascorbic acid solution can reduce oxidation and minimize browning during the dehydrating process.
 It is also used in bottling to help prevent discoloration.

 It is better to store L-Ascorbic Acid Powder than vitamin C supplements because the powder is pure and will not degrade in storage.
 The binders and fillers used to create supplements shorten the shelf life.

 The amount of ascorbic acid that you need will depend on whether you are just using it to supplement your diet, or if you are using it to preserve food.
 Ascorbic acid is stable.
 Potency will slowly reduce over time, but should not be significant.

 I would purchase an 8-pound bucket for a family or a 1-pound bag for each person.

 Where to Find Our Top 10 Survival Foods